KpunToH/ollama-RAG-knowledge-agent/README.md

 ```python
 	device:cpu
 ```
-You will get CUDa out-of-memory error with very large dataset with current code and config (tests failed on 12 gb dataset)
+You will can get CUDa out-of-memory error with very large dataset with current code and config (tests failed on 12 gb dataset)

 # Installation
 1) Install Anaconda suitable for your OS: https://www.anaconda.com/download/